GeWu-Lab/MokA/AudioVisualText/README_AVT.md

 ### Set dataset path and pretrained weight path

-Set the path of pretrain dataset at:
+Set the path of the pretrain dataset at:
 ```
 dataset/pretrain_dataset.py
 ```